Is the Ripsurf overhyped or is it something that could actually help you with your surfing technique?

 The pack comes with the RipSurf completed board, an additional wheel, sticker pack, instruction manual, and 6-Month Manufacturers Warranty.
 The sticker sheet has some funny plays on major surf brands.
 Plus the wheel is wrapped with a label that’s a play on Sex Wax.
 Pretty clever, I must say!

-After riding the RipSurf for a few months, here are the main things that I like about it.
+After riding the RipSurf for a few months, here are the main things that I like and dislike about it.

 I love the idea of having a traction pad, especially since it makes it feel more like an actual surfboard.
 It’s made of the same material that real traction pads are made of.
 But the thing I like most about it is the feeling of it under my feet.